Janikowski's late FG spoils Rosen's 1st start

 Janikowski’s late FG spoils Rosen’s 1st start

-The Seahawks (2-2) mounted their winning drive after Phil Dawson missed a 45-yard field goal that would have given the lead to Arizona (0-4) with 1:50 to play.

-The Cardinals are 0-4 for the first time since 1986, two years before they moved from St. Louis.
+Thomas had been embroiled in a contract squabble with the Seahawks, skipping some practices to show his ire.
+His teammates understood his frustration.

+“It’s an unfortunate part of the business,” Seattle linebacker Bobby Wagner said.
+“If he doesn’t come back, he’s not a team guy.
+If he does come back, he gets hurt and they say he shouldn’t have come back.
+It’s a crazy business that we’re in.”

-Rosen completed 15 of 27 passes for 180 yards and a touchdown with no interceptions.
+Rosen, meanwhile, was impressive in his starting debut, completing 15 of 27 passes for 180 yards and a touchdown with no interception.
+He had several passes dropped.

-He threw a 22-yard touchdown pass to Chad Williams to tie it at 17-17 with 8:59 to play, then directed the drive to set up Dawson’s errant field goal try.
-Dawson also missed from 50 in the game.

-Seattle’s Earl Thomas was hurt on the Arizona TD pass and carted to the locker room with a left leg injury.
+“I thought he played fantastic,” said teammate Larry Fitzgerald, who uncharacteristically dropped a couple.
+“I didn’t do him any justice by making plays for him, but I think he stuck in there and made some wonderful plays, some great throws.”

 Josh Rosen’s first career TD also is Chad Williams’ first career TD. #BeRedSeeRed pic.twitter.com/KHkhD804op